SoWeMail/sowerest-python/README.rst

 **Quickly and easily access any RESTful or RESTful-like API.**

-If you are looking for the SoWeMail API client library, please see `this repo`_.
+If you are looking for the sowemail API client library, please see `this repo`_.

 Table of Contents
 =================